Same-Day Appointments Available Call (605) 376-2130

 2

-Visually check the full length — look for swelling, cracks, darkened sections, or deformation
+Check the full length — look for swelling, cracks, darkened sections, or deformation

 3